 Division of assets is a primary concern in every divorce proceeding.
 It requires proactive research into the available assets and careful recording of how you intend to split properties and debts.
 The right divorce lawyer will help you get the money and personal possessions you deserve by structuring your divorce settlement.

 R. Leigh Frost Law

-To learn more about how R. Leigh Frost Law, LTD can help you with asset division in St. Paul, call today or contact us online.
+To learn more about how R. Leigh Frost Law, LTD can help you with asset division in St. Paul & Minneapolis, call today or contact us online.
+Our office is located at 225 South 6th St Suite #1775, Minneapolis, MN 55402.
 Our team of legal experts is happy to schedule a consultation and answer any questions you may have about the division of assets and the divorce process.